secretnodes/secretwiki/products/distributed-web/src/content/ipfs-gateway/index.md

 CIDs to people who have the content addressed by that CID.
 The hash table is distributed because no single node in the network holds the whole thing.
-Instead, each node stores a subset of the hash table, as well as information about which nodes are storing other relevant sections.
+Instead, each node stores a subset of the hash table, as well as information about which network-interconnect are storing other relevant sections.

 When someone talks about 'uploading' content to IPFS, what they really mean (usually) is that they're announcing to the network that they have some content